Automattic/woocommerce-payments/readme.txt

 * Add - Introduce `wcpay_payment_request_payment_method_title_suffix` filter.
 Allows plugins to replace "(WooCommerce Payments)" suffix on title of payment request buttons.
 * Tweak - only add admin notes on non-AJAX requests
 * Add - Add endpoint to retrieve a file content via API.
+* Add - Add a preview of uploaded logo and icon on terminal card reader receipt settings page.

 = 3.7.0 - 2022-02-10 =
 * Add - Filter by currency in disputes list